karstenspang/mockjdbc/README.md

     {
         // Set up a program for MockDriver of two steps, one simulating
         // the error that we want to test, and the second step simply
-        // passes the connction request to the wrapped URL.
+        // passes the connection request to the wrapped URL.
         SQLException ex=new SQLException("db overloaded","00000",12520);
         ExceptionStep step1=new ExceptionStep(ex);
         PassThruStep step2=PassThruStep.instance();